madprops/grop/README.md

 This means the groups will need to be created everytime the windows start.

 There's an xbindkeys file with shortcuts that can be used with a numpad.

+Escape cancels the save operation while on interactive mode.

 ## Information Saved